pomerium/documentation/content/docs/internals/glossary.md

 ## Context-aware Proxy

 A type of [Reverse Proxy](#reverse-proxy) that allows or denies access based on factors such as user identity, device state, or time of day.
-Pomerium acts as a context-aware proxy by validating a user’s [JWT](#json-web-token-jwt) and optional device signals.
+Pomerium acts as a context-aware proxy by validating a user's [JWT](#json-web-token-jwt) and optional device signals.

 ## Custom Resource Definition (CRD)